KoenZomers/RingSnapshotDownload/README.md

 ![](./Screenshots/Files.png)

 If you want to run this application unattended in i.e. a scheduled daily download script, ensure you run it once manually with your username and password.
-After this run it will store the refresh token and will run without needing a username, password or two factor authentication token on subsequent runs.
+After this run it will store the refresh token in a file called Settings.json and will run without needing a username, password or two factor authentication token on subsequent runs.

 ## Current functionality